SafeHome.org may receive compensation from some providers listed on this page. Learn More

 So, with that in mind, let’s take a quick look at Google Nest’s prices.

 We have more information on this in our guide to Nest’s pricing and costs, but as you can see, these pieces of equipment aren’t exactly cheap.
-So considering that, let’s answer the most pressing question.
+So considering that, let’s see what other users are saying about the Nest Doorbell.

 There are plenty of video doorbells on the market today: some great, some good, and some you shouldn’t even bother with.
 Where does the Nest Doorbell fit on this spectrum?
 I’d argue somewhere between good and great.